keboola/connection-docs/manipulation/transformations/python/index.md

 subprocess.call([sys.executable, '-m', 'pip', 'install', '--disable-pip-version-check', '--no-cache-dir', '--force-reinstall', 'pandas==0.20.0'])
 {% endhighlight %}

+Some packages are already installed in the environment (see [full list](https://github.com/keboola/docker-custom-python/blob/master/Dockerfile#L25)), these packages do not need to be listed in the transformation.

 ### CSV format
 Tables from Storage are imported to the Python script from CSV files.
 CSV files can be read by standard Python functions from the [csv packages](https://docs.python.org/3/library/csv.html).
 It is recommended to explicitly specify the formatting options.